colored-rs/colored/README.md

 ##### Colorization control

-If you want to disable any coloring at compile time, you can simply with using the `no-color` feature.
+If you want to disable any coloring at compile time, you can simply do so by using the `no-color` feature.

 For example, you can do this in your `Cargo.toml` to disable color in tests: